ibm-cloud-docs/cloud-object-storage/encryption/hpcs.md

 ## Create a bucket
 {: #hpcs-bucket}
-When your key exists in {{site.data.keyword.hscrypto}} and you authorized the service for use with IBM COS, associate the key with a new bucket:
+When your key exists in {{site.data.keyword.hscrypto}} and you authorized the service for use with IBM COS, you can now associate the key with a new bucket:

 1. Navigate to your instance of Object Storage.
 2. Click **Create bucket**.